Contra Costa Plan B

 Sales tax vs. higher service costs

 These two options spread costs in different ways.
-A sales tax reaches people across the county, while higher service costs land more directly on the people and places using county health services.
+A reaches people across the county, while higher service costs land more directly on the people and places using county health services.

 Sales tax option